Elephant ear plants are so popular because of how big the leaves get. They’re so much fun to raise because of how much they stand out in your garden.

 2 – Watering Issues

-3 – Soil Issues
+3 – Soil Problem

 4 – Improper Lighting

-As with most plants, you’re going to need to pay attention to the sunlight situation when caring for elephant ears.
+As with most plants, you’re going to need to pay attention to the sunlight situation when caring for Elephant Ears.
 You want to give these plants the right amount of light that will help them to thrive.

-Another sign that your elephant ears aren’t getting enough sunlight will be yellowing leaves.
-If the leaves are starting to look a bit yellow instead of being green as normal, then you probably need to give them more sun.
+Another sign that your Elephant Ears aren’t getting enough sunlight will be yellowing leaves.
+If the leaves appear yellow instead of green, you probably need to give them more sun.

 5 – Cold Temperatures